jareware/css-architecture/README.md

 }
 ```

 This has the benefit of not giving anyone (including yourself) any ideas about relying on the presence of the ridiculously named `btn` class on the HTML component.
-The origin on of the styles that `Button` uses is an implementation detail that need not show on the outside at all.
-As a consequence, should you ever decide to ditch Bootstrap in favor of another framework (or just writing the styles yourself), the change won't be externally visible in any way (except, uhh, the visible changes in how `Button` *looks*).
+The origin of the styles that `Button` uses is an implementation detail that need not show on the outside at all.
+As a consequence, should you ever decide to ditch Bootstrap in favor of another framework (or just writing the styles yourself), the change won't be externally visible in any way (except, uhh, the visible changes in how `Button` looks).

 The same principle applies to your own helper classes, and there you'll have the option of using more sensible class names: